morgvanny/AMP-With-Postlight-Mercury-WordPress-Plugin/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.en.html

+Let Postlight provide an AMP solution for you, using their tool, Mercury!

+== Description ==

 This plugin adds some code to your page headers, letting Postlight provide an AMP solution for you, using their tool, Mercury.
 Find out how they do this here http://mercury.postlight.com/

 == Installation ==